-Google Assistant, Alexa, and Bixby are found on newer Samsung Tizen TVs, and there are even rumors that Samsung’s new ‘Sam’ voice assistant will make her way to TV screens.
+Google Assistant, Alexa, and Bixby are found on newer Samsung Tizen TVs.
+There are rumors that Samsung’s new ‘Sam’ voice assistant will make her way to TV screens.

-However, the search function on Samsung’s Tizen OS only lets you search for a TV program, TV channel or an application.
-You can’t search for new content, or for a particular show or channel.
+However, the search function on Samsung’s Tizen OS only lets you search for a TV program, TV channel, or application.
+You can’t search for new content or a particular show or channel.

 Although it’s a ‘Google-centric search bar,’ Android TV and Google TV’s search function is more global.

-It will obviously prioritize content from YouTube and Google Play Movies, but it will also return results from other streaming services.
+It will prioritize content from YouTube and Google Play Movies, but it also returns results from other streaming services.